-Possible Annexes: detailed report on the scientific discussion, student presentation 3.
-Recognised doctoral training activities undertaken over the course of the academic year: 4.
-Decision on the thesis: □favourable □ unfavourable (research work stopped) □ withdrawal of the PhD candidate ☐ temporary interruption of the work (state reason) In the event of withdrawal or interruption, please ask the candidate to contact the AVRE and send this report to avre@umons.ac.be .
-Reason for decision: 5.
-Timeframe the third year of the thesis or, in the case of Assistants under Mandate, from the second year e mandate, at the latest, • Deadline for the writing of the thesis: • Planned date or period for the defence of the thesis: For t he Thesis Advisory Committee, The President I decl lare that I have received the present report The I Ooctoral Student
+Possible Annexes: detailed report on the scientific discussion, student presentation

+- 3. Recognised doctoral training activities undertaken over the course of the academic year:

+- 4. Decision on the thesis:

+- $\Box$ favourable

+- □ unfavourable (research work stopped)

+- □ withdrawal of the PhD candidate

+- □ temporary interruption of the work (state reason)

+In the event of withdrawal or interruption, please ask the candidate to contact the AVRE and send this report to avre@umons.ac.be.

+Reason for decision:

+5. Timeframe

+From the third year of the thesis or, in the case of Assistants under Mandate, from the second year of the mandate, at the latest,

+- Deadline for the writing of the thesis: - Planned date or period for the defence of the thesis:

+For the Thesis Advisory Committee,

+The President

+I declare that I have received the present report

+The Doctoral Student